NURS FPX 8030 Assessment 5 Creation of Policy or Procedure

 CAUTI (Catheter-Associated): This paper identifies CAUTI as an infection that occurs at any point in the urinary system because of a urinary catheter.
 This type of infection may develop when bacteria invade the urinary system through the catheter; thus, it results in symptoms such as fever, increased urge to urinate, and pain during the process (Meddings et al., 2019).

-Indwelling Urinary Catheter: An F. I. V. E: An indwelling urinary catheter is a soft tube through which urine is emptied directly from the bladder without.
+Indwelling Urinary Catheter: An F. I. V. E: An indwelling urinary catheter is a soft tube through which urine is emptied directly from the bladder.
 They are commonly employed in patients with conditions that prevent them or who require surgical intervention, thereby making them unable to urinate independently.
-Toner et al. (2017) defined that arteriovenous fistulas allows a longer duration of access for endovascular interventions as the catheter stays in the body for an extended time for urine to drain out.
+Toner et al. (2017) defined that arteriovenous fistulas allow a longer duration of access for endovascular interventions as the catheter stays in the body for an extended time for urine to drain out.

 Aseptic Technique: Aseptic technique, on the other hand, entails practices that are performed to ensure that medical procedures are done in a sterile manner, thus reducing the chances of the growth of pathogenic organisms.
 This entails proper and effective hand washing, wearing sterile gloves and other apparatus, and ensuring that the area around the patient is clean to help avoid extra unwanted infections.